How to set up Proton VPN on pfSense 2.5.x

 • Interface: WAN

-• Local Port: –
+• Local Port: leave empty

-• Proxy host or address: –
+• Proxy host or address: Leave empty

-• Proxy port: –
+• Proxy port: Leave empty

-• Proxy Authentication: none
+• Proxy Authentication: Leave unchanged (none)

 User Authentication Settings

-• Username: Your Proton VPN OpenVPN username
+• Username: Your Proton VPN OpenVPN Username

-• Password: Your Proton VPN OpenVPN password
+• Password: Your Proton VPN OpenVPN Password

 • Authentication Retry: Leave unchecked

-Remember: These are different from your regular Proton VPN username and password.
-To enable additional features, add the following suffixes to your OpenVPN username.
+Note: to enable additional features, add the following suffixes to your OpenVPN username.

 • NetShield Ad-blocker: +f1